Telesat Canada, Gloucester, Ontario

 PAS-1R was also ordered in August 1997.
 The satellite carries 72 active transponders: 36 in C-band and 36 in Ku-band.
 That is three times the capacity of PAS-1, the spacecraft it replaced.
 PAS-1R designed for an end-of-life power of more than 14 kW.
 The satellite provides coverage to four continents from its slot over the Atlantic Ocean.
 PAS-1R was launched in 2000 on board an Ariane 5 rocket.

 Boeing is building four 702HP spacecraft to provide new Ka-band global and high-capacity satellite services to Inmarsat, the leading provider of global mobile satellite communications services.
 Leveraging Boeing's extensive expertise in Ka-band satellite communications systems, the new satellites will join Inmarsat's fleet of geostationary satellites that provide a wide range of voice and data services through an established global network of distributors and service providers.
 The Boeing satellites will provide Inmarsat with the ability to adapt to shifting subscriber usage patterns of high data rates, specialized applications and evolving demographics over a projected 15-year lifetime.
-The first Inmarsat-5 satellite was launched on December 8, 2013.
+The first Inmarsat-5 satellite was launched on December 8, 2013, and the second on February 1, 2015.
 In a separate arrangement, Boeing has also entered into a distribution partnership with Inmarsat to provide L- and Ka-band capacity services to government and commercial users.